zerob13/ntp-time-sync/README.md

 # ntp-time-sync
 Node.JS module to fetch the current time from NTP servers and returns offset information.
+This version only includes minimal modifications to support Node.js 22.

 **:information_source: NTP requires UDP which is not available in a browser context!**